Learning spelling skills through fun activities is a game-changer for struggling spellers!

 Spelling skills are essential for various reasons.
 It is a critical component of communication and develops the literacy of children.
 There are other reasons why improving spelling skills is crucial, including reading and writing.
 These skills support children in achieving progressing and performing better in various grades.
 Spelling skills are necessary for your child’s learning and impact their future career.

-Every learner needs to improve their spelling skills since it translates to better reading and writing skills.
+Every learner needs to improve their spelling skills, which translates to better reading and writing skills.
 You can integrate these activities with other learning strategies to enhance your child’s spelling practice and general performance.

 Are you searching for a personalized tutor to assist your child in learning to spell?
 At Kids on the Yard, we inspire a growth mindset for struggling learners.
 We bring out the best in your child through an innovative approach to learning solutions for the 21st-Century child and family!